Alexander Zverev

-Alexander "Sascha" Zverev (/de/; born 20 April 1997) is a German professional tennis player and the current world No. 3.
-He has won 24 ATP Tour titles in singles and two in doubles, and has been runner-up at three majors.
-He has a career high ranking of world No. 2 by the Association of Tennis Professionals.
-His career highlights include a gold medal at the 2020 Tokyo Olympics and titles at the 2018 and the 2021 ATP Finals.
+Alexander "Sascha" Zverev (Note: Russian Cyrillic: Александр «Саша» Зверев; /de/) (born 20 April 1997) is a German professional tennis player.
+He has a career-high singles ranking of world No. 2 by the ATP, first achieved in June 2022.

+Zverev has won 26 ATP Tour singles titles, including two majors at the 2026 French Open and 2026 US Open, a gold medal at the 2020 Tokyo Olympics, seven ATP 1000 and the 2018 and 2021 ATP Finals.

 Zverev is a former junior world No. 1, and won a junior major singles title at the 2014 Australian Open.
-He had an early breakthrough on the professional tour as well, becoming one of the youngest Challenger Tour title winners in history at the age of 17.
-As a teenager, Zverev won two ATP titles and upset then-world No. 3 Roger Federer on grass.
+He had an early breakthrough on the professional tour, becoming one of the youngest ATP Challenger Tour title winners in history at the age of 17.
+As a teenager, Zverev won two ATP titles and upset then–world No. 3 Roger Federer on grass.
 At 20 years old, he became the youngest player to debut in the top 20 since Novak Djokovic.
-At the Laver Cup, Zverev has played an instrumental role in Team Europe's early success in the competition, winning the clinching matches in 2018 and 2019.
-After reaching his career-best results in 2021 and 2022, he suffered an ankle injury at the French Open, from which he recovered to re-enter the top 10 the following year.
+At the Laver Cup, Zverev played an instrumental role in Team Europe's early success, winning the clinching matches in 2018, 2019, and 2026.

+After reaching his first major final at the 2020 US Open, he became an Olympic gold medalist in 2021.
+He suffered an ankle injury at the 2022 French Open, which required an extended recovery period.
+He rebounded in the following years to re-enter the top 10, where he has since remained a permanent fixture and reached five more major finals.
+In 2026, Zverev enjoyed his most successful season winning the French Open and US Open.